Welcome! I'm your guide on this exciting, educational journey through your child's developmental milestones.

 Piaget focused extensively on cognitive development, looking at how a child learns to speak, reason, think abstractly, and acquire problem solving skills.

-Like Piaget, Bronfenbrenner states that everything in a child's environment effects how he will grow and develop.
+that everything in a child's environment effects how he will

 However, the Ecological Systems Theory takes it one step farther.
 Piaget talked about interaction between the parent and child, while Bronfenbrenner expands the environmental factors to include a broader scope - everything the child is connected will affect its development in some way shape or form.